 - Recruit and retain more students and staff members of color

 - Continually assess and enhance learning at TES (which adheres to NC teaching standards) to ensure inclusive, equitable & culturally responsive teaching and learning

 - Read about one example of this goal in action as 8th grade students at TES embarked on an interdisciplinary journey into learning about, elevating and celebrating Hillsborough’s local Black history in this article from the Daily Tar Heel: 'From Slavery to Freedom: The Power of Music' explores the emotions of Black history

-- Provide advanced race equity training for staff members on-going
+- Provide ongoing professional development for staff members

 - Create and distribute marketing materials and communications that position TES as a top choice for all families.

 - Identify and develop thoughtful and sustainable relationships with community organizations, daycares, churches, etc. to ensure widespread knowledge of TES and its lottery application process.

 - Attend & host community events to encourage currently under-represented populations to apply to TES and ensure TES as seen as a welcoming and viable option for all families.

 - Help ensure transportation does not pose a significant burden to any family choosing to attend TES.